Medium Voltage Electronics

 Products & Services

-At Fraunhofer IISB, we develop multi-level systems optimized especially for customer specific applications in all power and voltage ranges.
-Teams of engineers with many years of industrial background and experience from numerous projects enable us to offer support in a wide area of power electronics-related problems.
+At Fraunhofer IISB, we develop multi-level systems optimized for customer-specific applications in all power and voltage ranges.
+Teams of engineers with many years of industrial background and experience from numerous projects support you in a wide area of power electronics related issues.

 Our special focus lies on: